Edvid/New-World-Dedicated-Stat-Program/README.md

 sync</pre>

 Better color coding is possible inside the program itself, if you upload this string as a file and open `Open change command list debug terminal`.

+## How to debug

+If you wanna make absolutely sure you ahve written stat changes correctly before sharing with staff, you can test if the stuff runs by saving your text as a file that you can upload to the website.
+The uploading would add what you wrote onto what is already canon in the game, but only for you, and only until you reload the page.
+Here you can test if the program changes the stats the right way, if it crashes or if it brings up pop up alerts in the middle of your screen.

+### Keep an eye out for subtle errors

+Some errors are easy to spot.
+Sometimes the nation sheet for a nation doesn't even load, or sometimes an alert is right in your face.
+But to double check you may also consider

++ Scrolling down and double checking if the values you've written in changes, show up with the expected value in the right cells.
++ Opening your browsers debuggin tool via f12 or ctrl+shift+I and navigating to the console tab, to look out for any red messages that relate to your written changes.

+Does everything seem to be fine, you can savely share your changes with whoever has the github rights to put them in and let it be canon.